AbdullahHameedDev/AbdullahHameedDev/README.md

 # Hi, I'm Abdullah Hameed 👋

-Frontend Developer & Shopify Specialist based in Rawalpindi, Pakistan.
+Shopify & Frontend Developer based in in Rawalpindi, Pakistan.
-I build responsive websites and custom Shopify storefronts — from Figma designs to fully functional themes and sections.
+I build responsive websites and custom Shopify storefronts from Figma designs to fully functional themes and sections.

-Currently working at **Uptek**, building custom sections for **ThemePack**, an internal Shopify app used by real stores.

----
+Lets Make your Idea Come to Life!

 ## 🛠️ Tech Stack